EncycloFusion/encyclofusion.github.io/wiki/clickteam.md

 ##### François Lionet
 **Lead Developer:** François is the other half of the lead developers for [Clickteam Fusion 2.5].
 His main role inside the company was working on the runtimes, the editors and innovating new features.
+As of 2014 François has left Clickteam.

 ## History
 #### Europress
 Europress is a British magazine and software publisher that published Yves and François's Klik & Play and The Games Factory.
 #### Corel
-Not documented yet.
+Corel Corporation is a software publisher of published [Click & Create] in the United States.
+#### IMSI
+IMSI is a software publisher who published [Multimedia Fusion] and [IMSI Multimedia Fusion Express] in the United States.

 [GAM]: /file-extensions/GAM/
 [Klik and Play]: /klik-and-play/